CartoDB/academy/_app/_sql-postgis/04-intermediate-sql.md

   borough
 {% endhighlight %}

-If you wanted to aggregate over a string as well, you could do [`string_agg`](http://www.postgresql.org/docs/9.3/static/functions-aggregate.html).
+If you wanted to aggregate over a string as well, you could do [`string_agg`](http://www.postgresql.org/docs/9.5/static/functions-aggregate.html).

 BUT, if you want groups within groups, you can specify multiple columns in the GROUP BY.
-This gives you counts
+This gives you counts.

 ## Working with dates and time

 Dates can be tricky to work with but thankfully PostgreSQL has a number of functions that can help us out.
 The two most useful of which are `date_part` and `date_trunc`.

-`date_part` allows you to grab part of the date.
+The `date_part` allows you to grab part of the date.
 For example, the year, the month, the day of the week, etc. Let's say we wanted to know how many rats where sighted on Mondays (day number 1 in PostgreSQL -- the number of days starts at Sunday):

 {% highlight sql %}
 SELECT